 - Requests for reviews

-While recent purchase behavior can be used to send emails that intend to directly increase the LTV of that customer, you can take an indirect approach too.
+While recent purchase behavior can be used to send emails that intend to increase the LTV of that customer directly, you can take an indirect approach too.
 For example, you can send a free digital gift (such as exclusive content) to people who purchased your newly launched product.
 Or you can send an email to request that the buyer tell their friends about your product, whether they liked it or not.

 If someone has purchased from you, they’ve given you a vote of confidence.
 Take the opportunity to deepen the relationship in a way that makes sense for your brand.